-B13.1.1 Non-Anglican clergy ministering in Anglican buildings
+B13.1.1 Non-Anglican clergy of churches ministering in Anglican buildings

-- (a) When a minister or member of another Church is to be invited to read the Holy Scripture or to lead intercessions and prayers, only the incumbent need approve. - (b) To assist at a Baptism or at a Marriage or conduct a Funeral a minister of another Church must have been requested by the person concerned.
-It is to be noted that there is no provision for the minister of another Church to baptise or to solemnise marriage in the Church of England. - (c) Where a minister or member of another Church is to assist in the distribution of the Holy Sacrament the incumbent and the PCC must approve (cf Bishop's Guidelines B3.3) - (d) Where a minister or member of another Church is to say or sing Morning or Evening Prayer, the Litany or to preach, the PCC must approve and, if this is to be done on a regular basis, the Bishop must also approve. - (e) Where a congregation of another denomination is invited to use a parish church for worship in accordance with the practice of that other Church, the approval of the incumbent, PCC and the Bishop is required.
+(a) When a minister or member of another Church is to be invited to read the Holy Scripture or to lead intercessions and prayers, only the incumbent need approve.

+(b) To assist at a Baptism or at a Marriage or conduct a Funeral a minister of another Church must have been requested by the person concerned.
+It is to be noted that there is no provision for the minister of another Church to baptise or to solemnise marriage in the Church of England.
+They can however 'assist' as per Canon B43.

+(c) Where a minister or member of another Church is to assist in the distribution of the Holy Sacrament the incumbent and the PCC must approve (cf Bishop's Guidelines B3.3)

+(d) Where a minister or member of another Church is to say or sing Morning or Evening Prayer, the Litany or to preach, the PCC must approve and, if this is to be done on a regular basis, the Bishop must also approve.

+(e) Where a congregation of another denomination is invited to use a parish church for worship in accordance with the practice of that other Church, the approval of the incumbent, PCC and the Bishop is required.
+See Code of Practice.